-The teaching of reading is of paramount importance and besides being integrated into English lessons and Reading sessions, it is encouraged and taught throughout almost every lesson during the school day.
+The teaching of reading is of paramount importance and besides being integrated into English lessons and whole class guided reading sessions, it is encouraged and taught throughout almost every lesson during the school day.
 The application of learned competencies is an important motivator in promoting the acquisition and development of reading skills.

-Books are grouped into colours and coincide with reading levels and end of year expectations.
-These books are used as the basis for the teaching of reading skills and stocks are held in every classroom.
-Children are encouraged to change their books daily and to choose their books independently.
-The colour schemed books offer a structured progression of vocabulary and interest level and books are colour-coded across levels.
+Books are grouped into colours and book bands and coincide with reading levels and end of year expectations and phonics levels where appropriate.
+These books are used as the basis for the teaching of reading skills.
+Children are encouraged to change their books once they have mastered and understood the text.
+We train children to choose their books independently.
+The colour schemed books offer a structured progression of vocabulary and interest level and books are colour-coded across book bands.
 A wide variety of mixed genres are utilised together with “real” books to provide a broad range of books at each level (including non-fiction and fiction).

 Our library zone is an exciting area for the children to read and learn.
 It is well resourced with a variety of books.
 Classes may visit the library for different reasons e.g. a teacher may want to read to the class or encourage the children to borrow an information book to take home.
 The library can be used to develop skills in research and fact finding.

 Class teachers can also choose to use the library zone for further time or for group work as and when they would like.